insys-icom/M3_Container/doc/HowTo_Alpine_Linux.md

 # Container "Alpine Linux"

 ## Introduction
 [Alpine Linux](https://www.alpinelinux.org) is a very small Linux distribution based on musl libc and busybox.
-This container is thought for users, that want to build containers with very small footprint without compiling and building on themselves.
+This container is thought for users, that want to build containers with very small footprint without compiling and building on their own.
 This solution is in between a full blown Debian container and a container built from scratch.

 This document will describe how to install Alpine Linux within a container and will show some of the first steps in it.